City Councilmember Martin and Community Organizations Rally at City Hall for Stronger Good Cause Eviction Bill

 Rochester City Councilmember Stanley Martin and representatives from several community organizations are calling on the Rochester City Council to adopt a stronger version of the Good Cause Eviction Protections in the City of Rochester.

-Martin and supporters from several community organizations gathered on the steps of City Hall, Thursday, advocating for city council to closes loopholes in the current plan the council is considering by narrowing the real estate portfolio exemption for landlords to 1 rental unit.
+Martin and supporters from several community organizations gathered on the steps of City Hall, Thursday, advocating for city council to close loopholes in the current plan the council is considering by narrowing the real estate portfolio exemption for landlords to 1 rental unit.

 “Over half of Rochester renters are rent-burdened, paying 30% or more of their income on rent, according to the U.S. Census Bureau, and Monroe County has the fourth highest eviction rate in the state,” Martin said.